 Using the example of a giraffe, this means

 - Variation: a mutation leads to a longer neck

-- Selection: The long neck leads to a competitive advantage and a higher chance of survival and reproduction.
+- Selection: The long neck leads to a competitive advantage and a higher chance of survival and reproduction

 - Retained: the mutation is passed on to the offspring

 Anderson’s idea now is to apply this concept to teams, and he identifies seven levers to do so.
-The seven levers for influencing team evolution are
+The seven levers for influencing team evolution are.

 - Selection of the external environment

-- Defining performance
+- Define performance

-- managing meaning
+- Managing meaning

-- Selection of persons
+- Selection of people

 - Reconfiguring the network